This post may contain affiliate links. Learn more.

 However, one thing to keep in mind is the shoe sizing.
 While ours were true to size, some reviewers noted that they were a little bit larger in fit than they would expect.

 - Superior comfort

-The Brook Park has a classy look but is rugged enough to handle all conditions and terrains.
-Plus, they’re environmentally-friendly.
+The Hush Puppies have a classy fashionable look but are rugged enough to handle all conditions and terrains.
+Plus, they’re environmentally friendly.
 They’re a good value for the price.